C-19 lateral flow device distribution service

 The service is currently being reviewed and NHS Test and Trace, the Department of Health and Social Care, and NHS England and NHS Improvement have worked with PSNC to agree some changes which will be introduced later in the summer.
 All parties are currently working on the practical details of how these changes to the service will be introduced; information on the changes will be communicated to pharmacy contractors as soon as possible.

 In the meantime, the service continues to be commissioned, as set out in the service specification until 29th August 2021, after which time, we anticipate the changes to the service requirements will be introduced.

 Promoting the service

-Contractors who have signed up to provide the service will receive a pack containing 1 x A3 colour poster, 2 x A4 colour posters and a leaflet about the campaign by courier service, which will need to be signed for on arrival.
-The first batch of packs will be delivered on 8th April 2021 and packs will continue to be sent out as contractors sign-up to deliver the service.
+Contractors who have signed up to provide the service will receive a pack containing 1 x A3 colour poster, 2 x A4 colour posters and a leaflet about the campaign by courier.
+The first batch of packs were delivered on 8th April 2021 and packs will continue to be sent out as contractors sign-up to deliver the service.

 Additional materials are available on Public Health England’s campaign resource centre including digital screens, a social media post (with suggested copy) and additional posters to print out, translated into 13 languages.

 Funding and claiming payment